Gluesticks Blog

 Instructions

-• Combine brown sugar and cinnamon in a small bowl.
+• Combine flour, baking soda, baking powder, and salt in a bowl.
 Set aside.

 Video